National Resource Center

 For several years, the Center published an academic journal, The LLI Review: The Annual Journal of Osher Lifelong Learning Institutes.
 With more than 400 institutes of lifelong learning at institutions of higher education across the country -- 118 of which are Osher Lifelong Learning Institutes -- the growing field was in need of a forum to share research, strategies in education, and ideas about curriculum.
 Peer-reviewed, The Journal published work by members of the Osher Institute national network, gerontologists, and educators working in the field of older adult education, and was edited by Michael Brady, Ph.D., Professor and Senior Research Fellow at the Osher Lifelong Learning Institute, University of Southern Maine.

 The Journal also included the writings of older learners in an eclectic mix of memoirs, brief fiction, and poetry.
 Ms. Kali Lightfoot, Executive Director of the National Resource Center, saw the journal as an opportunity for the Osher Lifelong Learning Institute network to make a significant contribution to the larger lifelong learning community.
 Given the growth in the literature on lifelong learning, publication of the LLI Review ceased in 2011.

 Finally, the Center conducts the Osher Lifelong Learning Institute National Conference.
-The seventh such conference was held in April 2014 at was held at the Park Hyatt Aviara Hotel in Carlsbad, California.
+The ninth such conference was held in April 2014 at was held at the Park Hyatt Aviara Hotel in Carlsbad, California.